INSIGHT INTO GERMANY’S ENERGY TRANSITION

 GERMANY’S ENERGY TRANSITION HAS TAKEN DEEP ROOTS IN GERMAN SOCIETY…

-With the rise of the Green Party in Germany, the country embarked on an experiment of truly gargantuan scale heretherto unknown in industrialized economies.
-It has been decided by public consensus and government legislature that renewable energies can without any concomitant source of fossil fuel provide for the energy needs of a highly-industrialized nation.
-Large energy companies have mistakenly believed this idealism be only short-term, convinced the government will loose interest in this project.
-But the disaster of Fukushima, in Chernobyl, has turned the tables on the large energy companies that have relied heavily on fossil fuels such as coal, as well as uranium, for electricity production.
-It didn’t take a long time in Germany for stock market shares of these publicly-traded companies to collapse to historic lows, and investments have since ballooned in wind and solar technologies.
+With a growing environmental movement in Germany, the country embarked on an experiment of truly gargantuan scale heretherto unknown in industrialized economies.
+It has been decided to increase Germany’s share of renewable energy production, and decrease the use of fossil fuels.
+Large energy companies have had to adjust to this new energy world.
+This was partly a result of Fukushima, in Chernobyl, which has significantly effected large energy companies that have relied heavily on fossil fuels such as coal, as well as uranium, for electricity production.
+It didn’t take a long time in Germany for stock market shares of these publicly-traded companies to decline to historic lows, the use of wind and solar parks has since ballooned.

 Germany does have coal reserves, and although anthracite has been exploited for more then a century in the western part of the country, it is no longer viable to be exploited any further.
 But brown coal is still plentiful and available in large quantities in East Germany.
 It was Germany’s environmentalism that killed off open pit mining of coal reserves in East Germany, and this has to do with the fact that coal exudes more CO2 then other fossil fuel sources, such as natural gas.